 - Good for very large documents, especially if you only care about very small portions of the document.

 4. How to choose between DOM and SAX Parsers?

-Ideally a good parser should be fast (time efficient),space efficient, rich in functionality and easy to use .
+Ideally, a good parser should be fast (time efficient), space-efficient, rich in functionality and easy to use.
 But in reality, none of the main parsers have all these features at the same time.
-For example, a DOM Parser is rich in functionality (because it creates a DOM tree in memory and allows you to access any part of the document repeatedly and allows you to modify the DOM tree), but it is space inefficient when the document is huge, and it takes a little bit long to learn how to work with it.
+For example, a DOM Parser is rich in functionality (because it creates a DOM tree in memory and allows you to access any part of the document repeatedly and allows you to modify the DOM tree), but it is space inefficient when the document is huge, and it takes a little bit longer to learn how to work with it.

-A SAX Parser, however, is much more space efficient in case of big input document (because it creates no internal structure).
+A SAX Parser, however, is much more space efficient in the case of a big input document (because it creates no internal structure).
 What’s more, it runs faster and is easier to learn than DOM Parser because its API is really simple.
-But from the functionality point of view, it provides less functions which mean that the users themselves have to take care of more, such as creating their own data structures.
+But from the functionality point of view, it provides fewer functions which means that the users themselves have to take care of more, such as creating their own data structures.